Charles of Valois, Duke of Berry: Duke of Normandy

 Under the treaty, Charles was granted the Duchy of Normandy as an additional appanage.
 He proved unable to control his new possession and ran into conflict with his former ally Francis II of Brittany.
 Louis dispatched the royal army to Normandy and assumed direct royal control of the Duchy.
 Charles, now reconciled with Duke Francis, fled to Brittany, where he remained until September 1468, when he and Francis signed the Treaty of Ancenis with Louis, promising to abandon the former Count of Charolais, now Duke of Burgundy.

 In October 1468 Louis was imprisoned by Charles of Burgundy during a conference at Péronne.
 In order to obtain his release, Louis agreed to grant Champagne to his brother as compensation for Normandy.
 Once free, Louis reneged on the promises made under duress but in April 1469, he finally reconciled with his brother, granting him the Duchy of Aquitaine, recently won back from the Kings of England in 1453.
 Thenceforth Charles quartered the royal arms of France (differenced by a bordure engrailed gules) with one of the three lions of Plantagenet, to signify the duchy.

 Charles also agreed with the Duke of Burgundy to marry the latter's only child and heir, Mary of Burgundy.
 Louis had no intention of allowing a union between his brother and his enemy's daughter and dispatched envoys to Pope Paul II to ensure that the necessary dispensation, required on grounds of consanguinity, was not granted.
 Louis was unsuccessful in this endeavour, as the Pope granted the dispensation.

-Still, the marriage plan came to nothing as Charles died at Bordeaux in May 1472, probably from a combination of tuberculosis and a venereal disease contracted from his mistress Colette de Chambes, the widow of Louis d'Amboise, Viscount of Thouars.
+Still, the marriage plan came to nothing as Charles died at Bordeaux in May 1472, probably from a combination of tuberculosis and a venereal disease contracted from his mistress Colette de Chambes, the wife of Louis d'Amboise, Viscount of Thouars.

-Since Charles left no legitimate issue, his apanage returned to the crown.
+Charles died 24/25 May 1472 and left no legitimate issue.
+His apanage of Berry returned to the crown.

-His daughter by Colette, Anne bâtarde de Valois, died childless not long after her marriage in 1490 to François de Volvire, Baron of Russec.
+Issue

+With his mistress Colette de Chambes he had: